freedomofpress/securedrop/docs/onboarding.rst

              and only the *Admin Workstation* should have shell access to the servers.

+.. warning:: The ``app-journalist-aths`` file contains a password for the
+             authenticated hidden service used by the *Journalist Interface*, and should not be shared except through the onboarding process.
+             Make sure to securely delete it from the Transfer Device once onboarding is complete.

 Since you need will the Tails setup scripts (``securedrop/tails_files``) that you used to :doc:`Configure the *Admin Workstation* Post-Install
 <configure_admin_workstation_post_install>`, clone (and verify) the SecureDrop